MCGA1976/.github/profile/README_en.md

 ### ⚡ Plz sponsor me

+[🙏 Afdian](https://afdian.net/@MreAt)  USDT(TRC20)：TBMXeUpm8c1T8Z38dXxbtBgA2wJaMHJJqL

 I am currently a high school student from china, and I do tr. work after school.
-(Plz don't submit illegal content, for my safety)
+(Plz don't submit reactionary content,f)

-[🙏 Afdian](https://afdian.net/@MreAt) Sponsoring me is the biggest support for my open source work, and I will use this money to support my studies & life!
+Sponsoring me is the biggest support for my open source work, and I will use this money to support my studies & life!

 **Tips: these donations wiill go to Mr.eAt's personal account**